HolisticMedicalSupply/holisticmedicalsupply.github.io/README.md

                     ]
                 },
                 connections: [
-                    'You link this to Products to create "Supply Links"', 'Determines costs used in all profit calculations', 'Critical for supply chain management'
+                    'You link this to Products to create "Supply Sources"', 'Determines costs used in all profit calculations', 'Critical for supply chain management'
                 ]
             },
             'product-code-link': {
                 icon: '🔗',
-                title: 'Billing Link',
+                title: 'Billing Approval',
                 subtitle: 'Product approved for billing code',
                 category: 'YOU CREATE THIS',
                 description: 'This connection says "this product can be billed under this insurance code."
 You create this manually after verifying that the product meets the code\'s requirements and insurance will accept claims.',